StarRocks/starrocks/docs/en/administration/Configuration.md

 - **Default**: 8060
 - **Unit**: N/A
-- **Description**: The BE BRPC port, which is used to view the network statistics of BRPCs.
+- **Description**: The BE bRPC port, which is used to view the network statistics of bRPCs.

 #### brpc_num_threads

 - **Default**: -1
 - **Unit**: N/A
-- **Description**: The number of bthreads of a BRPC.
+- **Description**: The number of bthreads of a bRPC.
 The value -1 indicates the same number with the CPU threads.

 #### priority_networks